 This graduate-level certificate program is designed to help

-movement and Maker Education.
-We will examine the ideas and
+in Maker Education.
+We will examine the ideas and practices

 “do-it-yourself” (DIY) learning and culture.